 An argumentative essay exploring the specific causes of climate change.

-Select the image below to view and learn more about the structure of a causal argument.
+Watch the video below to learn more about the structure of a causal argument.

 Be sure to avoid the slippery slope fallacy in your argument.
 Be sure the reasons you provide, or the sequence of events you provide, make sense and are logical.